CharlesZ-Chen/-multiDeclRefactor/README.md

 ## dependency

-This tool depends on a hacked version of [checkstyle](https://github.com/CharlesZ-Chen/checkstyle) in my git repo.
+This tool depends on a hacked version of [checkstyle](https://github.com/CharlesZ-Chen/checkstyle) in my git repo. (branch `multiDeclJson`)

 The hacked version of `checkstyle` is the backend of this tool, i.e. it detects the multiple declarations in a source file and then propage the diagnostic result to this tool.